httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 ### Serializing a Dictionary {#ser-dictionary}

-Given an ordered dictionary as input_dictionary (each member having a member-name and a tuple value of (member-value, parameters)), return an ASCII string suitable for use in a HTTP header value.
+Given an ordered dictionary as input_dictionary (each member having a member_name and a tuple value of (member_value, parameters)), return an ASCII string suitable for use in a HTTP header value.

 1. Let output be an empty string.
-2. For each member-name with a value of (member-value, parameters) in input_dictionary:
+2. For each member_name with a value of (member_value, parameters) in input_dictionary:
-   1. Append the result of running Serializing a Key ({{ser-key}}) with member's member-name to output.
+   1. Append the result of running Serializing a Key ({{ser-key}}) with member's member_name to output.
    2. Append "=" to output.
-   3. If member-value is an array, append the result of running Serialising an Inner List ({{ser-innerlist}}) with (member-value, parameters) to output.
+   3. If member_value is an array, append the result of running Serialising an Inner List ({{ser-innerlist}}) with (member_value, parameters) to output.
-   4. Otherwise, append the result of running Serializing an Item ({{ser-item}}) with (member-value, parameters) to output.
+   4. Otherwise, append the result of running Serializing an Item ({{ser-item}}) with (member_value, parameters) to output.
    5. If more members remain in input_dictionary:
       1. Append a COMMA to output.
       2. Append a single WS to output.